SamarthBhatia/SelfGrowNetworkDefense/status.md

 - Emitted per-step summaries in telemetry and delivered correlation tooling to join runs with stimuli.
 - Added attack simulation smoke-test script and wired it into CI.
 - Authored attack simulation pipeline documentation.
-- Implemented adaptive mutation (`AdaptiveMutation` struct and `adapt` function).
-- Integrated adaptive mutation into `AdversarialHarness` and `EvolutionConfig`.
-- Updated `perform_mutation` and `run_generations` to use adaptive mutation parameters.
-- Fixed ID generation in `perform_crossover`, `run_generations`, and `finalize_evaluation` to prevent 'File name too long' errors.
-- Added `test_adaptive_mutation` unit test.
-- Created `run_adaptive_mutation_analysis.sh` script to generate data for adaptive mutation analysis.
-- Updated `lineage_analysis.ipynb` to include adaptive mutation analysis.
-- Fixed various compiler errors and warnings related to argument parsing and unused variables, and addressed `lineage_analysis.ipynb` JSON formatting issues.
-- Implemented a new mutation strategy (`ChangeReproductionRate`) and integrated it into the random mutation pool.
-- Refined crossover parent ID generation for shorter, more manageable identifiers.
-- Updated relevant unit tests to ensure compatibility with new ID generation and the new mutation strategy.
-- Implemented several new mutation strategies (`ChangeReproductionRate`, `ShiftStimulusTime`, `ChangeInitialCellCount`, `ChangeThreatProfile`, `ChangeThreatSpikeTime`) and integrated them into the random mutation pool.
-- Added comprehensive unit tests for `ShiftStimulusTime`, `ChangeInitialCellCount`, `ChangeThreatProfile`, and `ChangeThreatSpikeTime` mutations, ensuring all tests pass.
-- Added a `duration` field to `ThreatSpike` in `src/config.rs` and updated `ScenarioConfig::threat_level_for_step` to account for it.
-- Added `ChangeThreatSpikeDuration` to the `Mutation` enum in `src/adversarial.rs`.
-- Implemented `apply_mutation` for `ChangeThreatSpikeDuration` in `src/config.rs`.
-- Added `ChangeThreatSpikeDuration` to the random mutation pool in `perform_mutation` in `src/adversarial.rs`.
-- Added a unit test for `ChangeThreatSpikeDuration` in `src/config.rs`.
-- Fixed compilation error in `src/config.rs` by adding default `duration` to `ThreatSpike` in `AddSpike` mutation handler.
-- Added a `TwoPoint` variant to the `CrossoverStrategy` enum in `src/adversarial.rs`.
-- Implemented the logic for two-point crossover in `two_point_crossover_stimulus` in `src/adversarial.rs`.
-- Updated `perform_crossover` to use `two_point_crossover_stimulus` when the `TwoPoint` strategy is selected.
-- Added a unit test for `two_point_crossover_stimulus`.
-- Updated `EvolutionConfig::default_smoke_test()` to use the new `TwoPoint` crossover strategy.
-- Fixed a compilation error in the test suite by correctly instantiating `StimulusCommand`.
-- Added a `lineage_fitness_history` field to `AdversarialHarness` to track lineage fitness.
-- Updated `AdversarialHarness::record_outcome` to populate the `lineage_fitness_history`.
-- Added `Targeted` variant to the `MutationStrategy` enum.
-- Implemented `recommend_targeted_mutation` to identify and mutate stagnating lineages.
-- Updated `perform_mutation` to use the new targeted mutation strategy.
-- Added a unit test for `recommend_targeted_mutation`.
-- Updated `EvolutionConfig::default_smoke_test()` to use the new `Targeted` mutation strategy.
-- Fixed compilation errors in the test suite.
-- Added `lineage_fitness_history` to `HarnessState`.
-- Updated `AdversarialHarness::snapshot_state` to save the `lineage_fitness_history`.
-- Updated `AdversarialHarness::from_state` to load the `lineage_fitness_history`.
-- Created `scripts/run_targeted_mutation_analysis.sh` to compare `Random` and `Targeted` mutation strategies.
-- Updated `lineage_analysis.ipynb` to load and visualize the results of the targeted mutation analysis.
-- Implemented `CellGenome` struct in `src/cellular.rs` to enable genetic regulation of cell parameters.
-- Refactored `SecurityCell` to use `CellGenome` and enabled genome mutation during replication.
-- Added `CellAction::Die` and `CellState.dead` to support cell death and natural selection.
-- Updated telemetry and metrics to track cell deaths.
-- Implemented `PopulationStats` to track average genome parameters (mutation drift) over time.
-- Integrated population statistics into telemetry and adversarial run metrics (CSV).
-- Created `scripts/visualize_genome_drift.py` to plot evolutionary trends of genome parameters from simulation artifacts.
-- Implemented "Adaptive Topology Management" foundation:
-    - Added `TopologyConfig` and `TopologyStrategy` (Global vs Graph) to `src/config.rs`.
-    - Refactored `MorphogeneticApp` to support graph-based signaling (adjacency list `neighbors`).
-    - Implemented `step` logic to route signals via graph edges when enabled.
-    - Updated `handle_action` to manage topology on cell replication (child-parent connection) and death (cleanup).
-    - Added `source` field to `Signal` for routing.
-    - Verified with `test_graph_topology_isolation`.
-- Enabled Dynamic Topology Modification:
-    - Added `Connect` and `Disconnect` actions to `CellAction`.
-    - Updated `CellGenome` with `connection_cost` and `isolation_threshold`.
-    - Refactored `CellEnvironment` to expose `detected_neighbors` (list of neighbor IDs).
-    - Implemented `MorphogeneticApp::handle_action` to process `Connect` (bi-directional link) and `Disconnect` (remove link).
-    - Added logic to `SecurityCell::tick` to disconnect from neighbors when stress exceeds `isolation_threshold`.
-    - Verified with `cell_disconnects_under_extreme_stress` unit test.
-- Implemented Topology Visualization and Targeting:
-    - Added `LinkAdded` and `LinkRemoved` telemetry events.
-    - Created `scripts/visualize_topology.py` to generate Graphviz DOT files from telemetry.
-    - Added `target` field to `Signal` and `StimulusCommand` to enable targeted attacks.
-    - Validated isolation behavior with `viral-outbreak` scenario, where Patient Zero successfully quarantined itself.
-- Integrated Topology Metrics into Fitness Scoring:
-    - Added `TopologyStats` to `StepSummary` telemetry (tracking `avg_degree` and `isolation_count`).
-    - Updated `MorphogeneticApp` to calculate and emit these stats per step.
-    - Extended `RunStatistics` and `AdversarialHarness` to consume topology metrics.
-    - Updated `compute_fitness` to reward isolation capability (fraction of isolated cells) as 10% of the score.
-    - Verified via updated unit tests.
 - **Phase 3: Swarm Immune Response Completed**:
     - Created `src/immune.rs` with `ThreatEvent`, `SwarmConsensus`, `TPM`, and `Attestation` models.
     - Updated `CellState` to include `immune_memory` and `neighbor_trust`.